🍋 Lemonade Frequently Asked Questions

 3. Is Linux supported?
 What about macOS?

-Yes, Linux is supported!
+Yes, both Linux and macOS are supported!

-- Linux: Visit https://lemonade-server.ai/ and check the "Developer Setup" section for installation instructions.
+- Linux: Visit https://lemonade-server.ai/install_options.html#linux for installation instructions.

 Visit the Supported Configurations section to see the support matrix for CPU, GPU, and NPU.